 If you agree with most of these statements, you would likely score high when it comes to neuroticism.
 Do not worry.
 No one personality trait is “good” or “bad,” and everyone exists on a spectrum that varies over the course of one’s life.
 There is nothing “wrong” with you if you have high neuroticism in your personality.

+In the comments, people agree, disagree, and offer advice.
 Although no personality trait is inherently “right” or “wrong,” you may find yourself wanting to learn how to deal with stress better.
 After all, chronic stress can have a seriously negative effect on your physical and mental health.
 But are personality traits fixed or are they flexible?

 The answer has varied throughout the history of modern psychology.
 The “nature vs. nurture” debate has raged for decades.
 When it comes to neuroticism, psychologists do believe that genes play a role in the makeup of your personality, but your environment and external situation plays an even larger role.
 Events from your childhood, trauma, or even diet are considered “causes” of anxiety, both on the mild and more severe scale.